You will need roughly 4 minutes to read this article.

-localhost in any of your configuration files you have to change that to point to the hostname of the service you want to access.
+localhost in any of your configuration files you will have to change that to point to the service name of the service you want to access.
 Setting them through environment variables and using those inside of your configuration files is the cleanest approach to setting up your build environment.

 - service: php command: phpunit tests/unit - service: php command: phpunit tests/integration